microsoft/azure_arc/README.md

 ## Azure Arc for Servers

+### In planning:

+* Deploy a single GCP VM and connect it to Azure Arc using Terraform

+* Deploy a single AWS EC2 instance and connect it to Azure Arc using Terraform

 ## Azure Arc for Kubernetes

 The below deployment options are focusing on Azure Arc for Kubernetes.
 They are designed to quickly spin up a Kubernetes cluster that is ready to be projected in Azure Arc and for you to start playing with it.